rebornrulz/rulz-ai/README.md

 npm run chat
 ```

-Your local instance of Chatbot UI should now be running at [http://localhost:3000](http://localhost:3000).
+Your local instance of Rulz-AI should now be running at [http://localhost:3000](http://localhost:3000).

 You can view your backend GUI at [http://localhost:54323/project/default/editor](http://localhost:54323/project/default/editor).

 ## Hosted Quickstart

-Follow these steps to get your own Chatbot UI instance running in the cloud.
+Follow these steps to get your own Rulz-AI instance running in the cloud.

 Video tutorial coming soon.